yulun-cd/asds-report/draft.md

 The median house price data (`MedianHP`) was from Land Registry.
 The variable `kMedianHP` was it divided by 1000, and was used in this study as an alternative for the purpose of concise.
 Figure 1 shows its spatial distribution.
 In general, it reveals a double-hotspot pattern with exceptionally high median house prices in LSOAs in south *Barnet*, *Westminster* and *Kensington and Chelsea*.
 Median house prices are generally higher in the north London than in the south, and higher in the west than in the east.

 The socio-economic predictors chosen for this study are listed in **table 1**.
 After checking their correlations with the dependent variable (**table 1**), `c_per_hhlds` and `Pct_CHDC` were excluded from the predictors.
 The multicollinearity of the remaining predictors was then checked using VIF.
-A VIF smaller than 5 indicates the predictor is safe from multicollinearity (==citation on VIF==). **Table 2** shows VIFs for all of the selected factors.
+A VIF smaller than 5 indicates the predictor is safe from multicollinearity (Akinwande *et al.*, 2015). **Table 2** shows VIFs for all of the selected factors.
 All variables had VIFs smaller than 5, suggesting that there was no multicollinearity.

 The socio-economic predictors used in this study include: